-[NOGRR025: Replace Section 9.1.1, Testing, above, with the following upon system implementation:]
+[NOGRR025: Replace or insert applicable paragraph(s) of Section 9.1.1, Testing, above, with the following upon system implementation:]

 9.1.1 Testing

 ERCOT shall produce reports annually which summarize:

 - (1) Capability test results for the applicable Resources.
 These results must be provided to ERCOT by the QSE for the Resource.
 The QSE shall provide these results to ERCOT upon completion of capability testing of the Resource. - (2) Test results of Emergency Interruptible Load Service (EILS) Loads by Resource and QSE; and - (3) Test results for Load Resources.